 Her work primarily nests in the genres of portraiture, music, and documentation through which she explores the varying nuances of identity, intimacy, and community.

 With an affinity for storytelling, Reefer focuses on capturing narratives from a genuine perspective.
 Her work is characterized through her ability to photograph individuals with profound sincerity and sensitivity, surpassing the traditional relationship between subject and image-maker.
 She believes in remaining true to the essentials of her work; approaching images minimally, solely emphasizing on color and tone to communicate stories in their purest form.

-ESPN, Goldenvoice, Instagram, Javotti Media, JumpFromPaper, Kamasi Washington, The New York Times, Refinery29, TIDAL, VEVO
+ESPN, Goldenvoice, The New York Times, Inc. Magazine, Red Bull, Instagram, Javotti Media, JumpFromPaper, Kamasi Washington, Refinery29, TIDAL, VEVO